Paulowei/xml-parser/README.md

 # XML-PARSER
 a compiler for xml (extensible mark-up language) .
 The XML files, or strings are converted to NaryTree<XMLElement> structures upon iteration .
-The NaryTreeNode structure is then converted to XMLCore Object .
+The NaryTreeNode<XMLElement> structure is then converted to XMLCore Object .

 - Remember to install maven before trying to compile this project  ; -The project was built, and also compiled with Java SE 17 , so please try to install Java SE 17 ;